-Covered Services Limits or Requirements Comments Dialysis at Designated Receiving Facilities Disease Management Asthma Weight Management Program Diabetes Congestive Heart Failure (CHF) Heart Disease COPD Smoking Cessation Puff Free Pregnancy TeleCare Management Program Durable Medical Equipment (DME) Some items require prior authorization.
-Early Periodic Screening Diagnosis and Treatment Early and Periodic Screening, Diagnosis and Treatment (EPSDT) services are designed to provide preventative health care, diagnostic services, and early detection and treatment of disease or abnormalities to Medicaid eligible individuals under age 21.
-Emergency Room Services No authorization required Enteral & Parenteral Nutrition for Home Use Some items require prior authorization.
-Family Planning Fluoride Varnish For members up to age 5, limited to twice per year.
-(PCP/Pediatrician visit) FQHC & RHC Services Gender Reassignment Surgery Treatment will not be denied or limited on the basis of race, color, national origin, sex, age, or disability.
-Health Services will not be denied or limited because they are ordinarily available to a different sex than the individual requesting them.
-Services will not be denied or limited for be denied or limited for a transgender individual.
-Health Services will not be excluded or limited that are related to gender transition.
+Covered Services Limits or Requirements Comments

+Dialysis at Designated Receiving

+Facilities

+Disease Management Asthma

+Weight Management Program

+Diabetes Congestive Heart Failure (CHF)

+Heart Disease

+COPD

+Smoking Cessation

+Puff Free Pregnancy

+TeleCare Management Program

+Durable Medical Equipment Some items require prior

+(DME) authorization.

+Early Periodic Screening Diagnosis and Treatment Early and Periodic Screening,

+Diagnosis and Treatment Diagnosis and Treatment (EPSDT) services are designed to

+provide preventative health care,

+diagnostic services, and early

+detection and treatment of disease

+or abnormalities to Medicaid

+eligible individuals under age 21.

+Emergency Room Services No authorization required

+Enteral & Parenteral Nutrition for Some items require prior

+Home Use authorization.

+Family Planning

+Fluoride Varnish For members up to age 5, limited to twice per year.
+(PCP/Pediatrician visit)

+FOLIC & BLIC Services initied to twice per year.

+FQHC & RHC Services Treatment will get he dealed a s

+Gender Reassignment Surgery Treatment will not be denied or limited on the basis of race, color,

+national origin, sex, age, or

+disability.
+Health Services will

+not be denied or limited because

+they are ordinarily available to a

+different sex than the individual

+requesting them.
+Services will not

+be denied or limited for be denied or limited for a transgender

+individual.
+Health Services will

+not be excluded or limited that are

+related to gender transition.

 Covered Services Limits or Requirements Comments Hearing Aids and Related Services For members age 21 and over, hearing aid evaluations & consultations are limited to one service every 2 years.
 These services are covered as needed for Members under the age of 21.
 Hearing aids are covered if criteria is met.
 High Cost Radiology Prior authorization required.
 (MRA, MRI, CT, PET Scan) Home Health Care Services Prior authorization required.
-Hospice Care Prior authorization required.
+(MICA, MICI, CT, TET Scall) Hospice Care Prior authorization required.
 Hospital Services: Inpatient Prior authorization required.
 Hospital Services: Outpatient Some services require prior authorization.
-Hysterectomy Not covered if performed for the purpose of an individual permanently incapable of reproducing; Consent Form Required Infertility Limited Coverage Includes coverage for determining cause of, and treating, medical condition causing infertility Interpreter services - telephonic / face to face Covered upon request free of charge Laboratory Services Some services require prior authorization.
+Hysterectomy Not covered if performed for the purpose of an individual permanently incapable of reproducing; Limited Coverage Consent Form Required Linined Coverage Includes coverage for determining cause of, and treating, medical condition causing infertility Interpreter services - Covered upon request free of telephonic / face to face charge Laboratory Services Some services require prior authorization.
 Maternity Care Services Some services require prior authorization Includes: Nurse mid-wife and certified non-nurse midwife services Pregnancy related services Services for conditions that might complicate pregnancy Physician and Nurse Practitioner Services Podiatrist Services Private Duty Nursing Prior authorization required.
 Personal Care Services Prior authorization required.
 For members 18 and over who are chronically wheelchair bound, living in a non-institutional setting and able to self-direct their care.
 Prescription Drugs Please refer to PDL for covered medications Co-pays may apply Some exclusions apply Preventative Care Certain limitations may apply